-BKa/b1 is located in connecting tubule cells of the kidney and passes potassium into the tubule of the nephron.
+BKa/b1 is located in connecting tubule cells of the kidney, and passes potassium into the tubule of the nephron.
 BKa/b1 is found mostly in the principal cells (PC) in the connecting tubule.
 The absence of BKb1 leads to hyperaldosteronism, hyperkalemia, fluid accumulation, and hypertension.
-This condition is made worse on a high potassium diet.
+People with this condition are made worse on a high potassium diet.

 BKa/b4 is the second kind of potassium channel in the distal nephron.
 It is more abundant than BKa/b1 and is located in the intercalated cells (IC) of the connecting tubule and collecting ducts that eventually lead to the bladder.
 The presence of BKa/b4 promotes potassium excretion when the diet is alkaline, high in potassium and low in sodium.

 In this study (1), the researchers sought to find out what factors influenced the ability of BKa/b4 to increase potassium secretion when someone is on a high potassium alkaline diet.
 They looked at BKa and b4 separately.

 Normally BKa is made near the nucleus of the cell and moves through the cytoplasm to the cell surface that lines the tubule that carries urine eventually to the bladder.
 The researchers blocked aldosterone and found that when aldosterone is blocked, less BKa is made.
 The researchers found that less total BKa was in the cell, and that less potassium was able to be excreted.